C0casio45/C0casio45/README.md

 ## I'm a french student at [CESI][CESIweb] engineer school
 - 🔴 I'm a streamer on [Twitch][twitch]
-- 🖥️ I'm actually take a look at typescript
+- 🖥️ I'm actually take a look at qwik
-- 🔥 2022 goal: using more github
+- 🔥 2023 goal: participate to open source project

 ## Connect with me: